jon-proulx/openstack-munin/README.md

 openstack-munin
 ===============

-A collection of plugins for monitoring openstack
+A collection of plugins for monitoring openstack.

+This module currently can support Folsom.

+  * nova
+  * glance
+  * keystone
+  * libvirt